williamschen23/ITWS-1100/labs/lab09/README.md

 I took around the same amount of time and effort for the project page, it was interesting to deal with XML because JSON is much easier when referring to other elements, while in XML you need things like .find(), .text(), .html() because you are interacting with a javascript object instead of just a json element.

+Azure also has been updating slow so you'll see some elements missing, not sure what the problem is or if there is one, but lab9 *should* be functional